 Ultimate responsibility for the governance of FOP Friends is with the trustees.
 The trustees are appointed by the founding trustees as detailed within the Trust Deed dated March 2012.
-The trustees meet in-person at least twice each year.
+The trustees meet in-person (defined as physically or via video conference) at least twice each year.
 Interim meetings are also held throughout the year.
 Trustee duties include ensuring compliance with all relevant laws and ensuring that its activities are in accordance with its charitable objectives and operation for the public benefit.
-Certain functions are delegated to individual trustees and it is expected in the future there will be several committees with specific responsibilities for the charity.
+Certain functions are delegated to individual trustees and it is expected in the future there will be with committees specific responsibilities for the charity.
 Any change to the Trust Deed including the appointment of trustees is subject to 10 days' notice of the intention to discuss prior to any meeting.